CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 ![Expandable 6 Channel ESP32 Energy Meter v1.3 Main Board](https://raw.githubusercontent.com/CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/master/Images/6-channel_v1.3.jpg)

 # CircuitSetup Expandable 6 Channel ESP32 Energy Meter
 The Expandable 6 Channel ESP32 Energy Meter can read 6 current channels and 2 voltage channels at a time.
 Much like our [Split Single Phase Energy Meter](https://circuitsetup.us/index.php/product/split-single-phase-real-time-whole-house-energy-meter-v1-4/), the 6 channel uses current transformers and an AC transformer to measure voltage and power the board(s)/ESP32\.
 The main board includes a buck converter to power the electronics and ESP32 dev board, which plugs directly into the board.
 Up to 6 add-on boards can stack on top of the main board to allow you to monitor **up to 42 current channels** in 16-bit resolution, in real time, all at once!
-This product is currently in the prototype stage, so components may change.

 #### **Usage:**